-Policy on Transfer Credit
+Policy on Transfer Credit for Master of Education

 Policy at SUU is approved by the SUU Board of Trustees and subsequently by the Utah Board of Regents.
 Policy cannot be circumvented.